Developer’s Toolbox: 5 Keys To Wireframing a Magento Website

 How you accomplish building your website’s functional specs document after you’ve completed your review of the existing site’s functionality will vary greatly depending upon everyone’s familiarity with Magento.

-If you and your client are at a novice level with Magento, you will want to take a look at Magento’s website demo and become familiar with all of the primary features inherent with the platform.
+If you and your client are at a novice level with Magento, you will want to take a look at Magento’s website demo (now Adobe Commerce) and become familiar with all of the primary features inherent with the platform.
 You'll also want to have the client look at their favorite websites and see if there is anything new and interesting that those sites are using that doesn't seem to exist as a default feature in Magento.
 Then, take a look at the Magento Extensions library and see if there is anything available that could provide that functionality; something like a product "Quick View" would be one example here.

 If you and your client are more familiar with Magento, you may already have an idea of what features you want to include based on initial conversations.
 List out as much information and try to get as detailed as possible with what your client wants and how it should work.